asha23/Wordpress-Core-Functionality-Plugin/readme.md

 # Core functionality plugin

-This contains a load of cleanup items and other theme-independent helpers
+This contains a load of cleanup classes and other theme-independent helpers.